Sainty717/Mycelium/README.md

 htpasswd -c ./htpasswd/.htpasswd <your new username>
 ```

 Use Docker Compose to build and run the Docker containers:

 ```
 docker-compose up -d --build
 ```
+(Sudo if your have not setup the User permissions for Docker.)

 ### Access the Applications